bekkopen/databasekurs/neo4j/README.md

 #### Starting Neo4j for the first times

-To start Neo4j simply open a terminal window and type `neo4j start`.
+To start Neo4j, simply open a terminal window and type `neo4j start`.

 Neo4j will start running on [localhost:7474](http://localhost:7474).
 This is where we will preform most of our queries.

 Head over to your local Neo4j instance.
 If you are asked for a username/password, use the default `neo4j/neo4j`.

+If you are not asked for a username/password, you might not be connected to Neo4j.
+If so, just type `:server connect` in the query-field.

 You might be promted to create a new password.
 Make it something simple for now, so you will remember it.
 This password might come in handy at a later time.

 You can shut down Neo4j by typing `neo4j stop` in a terminal window.